 Tuck King mattress

-The Split King is similar to a Standard King, but 2” wider and split down the middle, which makes it a comfortable option for individuals who sleep with a partner, but are still looking for some personal space.
+Split King: Split King mattresses are similar to Standard Kings, but 2” wider and split down the middle, which makes them comfortable options for individuals who sleep with a partner, but are still looking for some personal space.

 What Size Is Best?